Trademark Classification in India – Goods & Service Class Codes

 • Based on the substance they are composed of, semi-finished goods and raw materials are categorised.

-• When a product is composed of many components, it is categorized according to the substance that predominates.
+• When a product is composed of many components, it is categorised according to the substance that predominates.

 This trademark registration class of services contains 10 classes.

 • The trademark class for services is divided into branches of activity.
-The same categorization applies to rental services.
+The same categorisation applies to rental services.

-• Services connected to advice or consultations are categorized according to the advice, consultation, or information’s subject.
+• Services connected to advice or consultations are categorised according to the advice, consultation, or information’s subject.

 Trademark Class 1Chemicals used in industry, science, and photography.